 Tips to Follow After a Motorcycle Crash

-If you have been injured in a motorcycle crash, below are a few tips to follows to help in your claim and potential trial later on.
+If you have been injured in a motorcycle crash, below are a few tips to follows to help in your claim and potential trial later and how I fight for victims of motorcycle crashes.

 - Photograph and video scene of the crash to note the weather and road conditions and the positions of the vehicles.